Everything you need to know about baby massage

 The cost of baby massage classes really varies depending on your location.
 In Hong Kong, any group baby class tends to cost around $200-$400, depending on neighbourhood, experience of instructor and class sizes.
 For private, 1:1 sessions, costs are understandably higher, running at around $500-$1000, depending on various factors.

 Little HK baby massage classes start at $300 for a drop in class, or $650 for a private 1:1 session.
-Purchasing a flexible 5 class pass makes things cheaper, and can be used to attend either baby massage or baby yoga classes.
+Purchasing our monthly subscription plan makes things cheaper, and can be used to attend any of our classes on a weekly basis - great for building routine.

 While group classes are usually cheaper for the parents, some instructors allow multiple families to attend private sessions, which can then work out less expensive for everybody.